eliotstock/stake/README.md

 ## OS setup

+1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
 1. (Optional) If re-installing or migrating, copy over your SSH public keys from the old machine.
     1. `~/.ssh/authorized_keys`
     1. Disconnect and reconnect SSH.
 You should no longer need a password.
-1. Remember `Ctrl-Alt F1` through `F6` are there for switching to new terminals and multitasking.
-1. Update packages and get some stuff
+1. Update packages and get some stuff we're going to need below.
     1. `sudo apt update`
     1. `sudo apt upgrade` (make coffee)
     1. `sudo apt install net-tools netplan.io ufw fail2ban fio ccze`